jaanga/fgx-plane-spotter/readme.md

 ### Repository Tiles
 The titles of the above-mentioned three repositories are suggestions only.
-But the idea should so that a first time visitor to the FGx site has a fairly clear picture of what they are likely to find in a repository._
+But the idea should be that a first time visitor to the FGx site has a fairly clear picture of what they are likely to find in a repository._

 ### Specific Item Wish List
-See also Road Map for the generic underlying mapping app: [unFlatLand]( https://github.com/jaanga/cookbook/tree/gh-pages/un-flatland/index.html#tib )
+See also Road Map for the generic underlying mapping app: [Jaanga Terrain Viewer]( http://jaanga.github.io/terrain-viewer )

 * Access to full list of 27K+ ICAO locations
 * ICAO Airports display runways and ILS geometry